DANCEOrg/DANCEOrg.github.io-source/docs/intialization.md

 ### Pre-Reqs

-Before installing Jekyll, there is a critacal prerequisite called Ruby.
+Before installing Jekyll, there is a critical prerequisite called Ruby.

 Run command: `ruby -v` to see if ruby is already installed

-If not installed here are the separate instructions for LTS 18.04 and 20.04.
+If Ruby is not installed, here are the separate instructions for LTS 18.04 and 20.04.
 Both will install Ruby using Rbenv

 #### For LTS 18.04: